christopherAlberts/Hermes/README.md

 /areyoualive?
 ```

-If everthing is set up correctly, you'll then recieve the following:
+If everything is set up correctly, you'll then receive the following:

 ```
 I'm alive!
 ```

 This will indicate everything is working as it should.
 You can now start sending your commands through.

 ALL MESSAGES SHOULD BE IN THE FOLLOWING FORMAT: